Physicians in the United States: Demographics

 While an impending "doctor shortage" has been reported, from 2010 to 2018, the actively licensed U.S. physician-to-population ratio increased from 277 to 301 physicians per 100,000 people.
 Additionally, the number of female physicians, and osteopathic and Caribbean graduates have increased at a greater percentage.

 As of 2018, there were over 985,000 practicing physicians in the United States.
 90.6% have an MD degree, and 76% were educated in the United States.
 64% were male.
 82% were licensed in a medical specialty.
 22% held active licenses in two or more states.
 The percentage of females skews younger.
 In 2018, 33% of female physicians were under 40 years old, compared with 19% of male physicians.
 The District of Columbia has, by far, the largest number of physicians as a percentage of the population, with 1,639 per 100,000 people.
-Additionally, Among active physicians, 56.2% identified as White, 17.1% identified as Asian, 5.8% identified as Hispanic, and 5.0% identified as Black.
+Additionally, Among active physicians, 56.2% identified as White, 17.1% identified as Asian, 5.8% identified as Hispanic, 5.0% identified as Black, and 0.3% identified as American Indian/Alaska Native.